Ordo-Boreae/hupomnemata/README.md

 ## 2022
 ### January
-- \[2 Jan\] Supplies were Delivered by A Herd of Horses After Cars were Barred from Roads in Shangluo, Shaanxi
+- \[2 Jan\] Supplies were Delivered by A Herd of Horses After Vehicles were Barred from Roads in Shangluo, Shaanxi
 - [\[3 Jan\] Patients with Severe or Acute Illnesses in Xi'an Died of Delayed Hospital Admission Due to Draconian COVID-19 Restrictions](https://github.com/Ordo-Boreae/hupomnemata/blob/main/2022-01.md#3-jan-patients-with-severe-or-acute-illnesses-in-xian-died-of-delayed-hospital-admission-due-to-draconian-covid-19-restrictions)
 - \[3 Jan\] All English Stand-up Comedies in Shanghai were Cancelled from 3 January upon Order of Higher Authorities